Reaper (TV series): Broadcast history

-The first telecast of the pilot occurred on July 27, 2007, at San Diego Comic-Con.
+The first showing of the pilot occurred on July 27, 2007, at San Diego Comic-Con.
 It received mostly positive responses from critics and audience members alike.
 The series premiered on The CW on September 25, 2007, and ran on Tuesdays, but moved in late February 2008 to Thursdays after Smallville.
 After the restart following the writers' strike, Reaper returned to being broadcast on Tuesday nights on The CW as original releases.

 Cancellation

 The CW canceled the show near the end of the second season, airing the final episode on May 26, 2009.
 ABC Studios was initially in talks with CW affiliates to get a syndicated version of Reaper run on Sunday nights.

 It was later reported that syndication talks with CW affiliates fell through, as well as attempts to sell the series to Sci-Fi Channel as part of its change over to Syfy, after news that both Bret Harrison ("Sam") and Tyler Labine ("Sock") would not be returning for season three even if the syndication plan proved viable.

 The official Reaper website confirmed that there will be no third season, but there will be a comic book series and possibly a cartoon.

-In February 2018, Bret Harrison and Tyler Labine reprised their roles from the show on an episode of Kevin (Probably) Saves the World.
+In February 2018, Bret Harrison and Tyler Labine reprised their roles from the show on episode 14 of Kevin (Probably) Saves the World.